 But the courts were also clear that this six months/one year standard was in direct response to the Mantle case and not a blanket recommendation for others.
 The best interests of children are different and unique and so any guidance from the courts would need to be decided on a case-by-case basis only.

 When should you introduce your kids to a new romantic partner?

 It’s recommended that divorced or separated spouses seek the advice of a family therapist on how to best deal with the introduction of a new partner into the children’s lives with the least amount of friction, discomfort, angst and conflict possible.
 The therapist can asses children’s readiness and come up with a workable plan that prioritizes children’s well-being.

 Are you concerned about your ex’s new partner and their place in your child’s life?
 Have other custody and parenting time questions?
 We’re here to help.
-Please contact us today to schedule your free consultation with one of our experienced family law attorneys and get answers and a clear strategy for safeguarding your children.
+Please contact us today to schedule your initial consultation with one of our experienced family law attorneys and get answers and a clear strategy for safeguarding your children.
 Call us at 888-888-0919 or please click the button below.